Inside the Guardian’s CMS: meet Scribe, an extensible rich text editor. TinyMCE wasn’t extensible enough.

-A horrid, crazy idea: a Git endpoint for the content in my WordPress install.
 One step back to the problem I’m trying to solve.
 More and more, I enjoy writing in Markdown with iA Writer.
 “Publishing” whatever document I’ve written generally involves hitting the Preview button in iA Writer, and then copy and pasting text into WordPress.
 Yes, the same workflow I’ve been preaching against for years.

 How to manage a proper multi-author WordPress blog.
 Latest version of Edit Flow makes the list of recommended tools.
 Interestingly, at the top of the list is a team blog, P2 in fact, for authors and editors to discuss ideas, share links, etc. Now, if only that were embedded within the admin too…